-While I have been intrigued by evolution of natural perfumery, until recently I haven’t committed to a full-sized bottle of such perfume.
-Why?
-Mainly because most of the natural perfumes that
+While I have been intrigued by evolution of natural perfumery, until recently I haven’t committed

 The event started on a sombre note of the news of passing away of Evelyn Lauder from ovarian cancer (the news made all the more poignant because she was the woman who started the pink ribbon cancer campaign and was tirelessly raising funds for this cause for many years).
 Jo knew Evelyn very well and she was the first person who Jo called after getting diagnosed with breast cancer in 2006.
 Upon hearing the news, Evelyn urged Jo to come to New York for treatment, saying ‘Sweetheart, you make lemonade from lemons’.